 Foula has no shop so enough supplies for your stay must be brought with you.
 The primary school is used for events and gatherings and there is a kirk and post office.

-Search here or contact Visit Scotland for accommodation details.
+Contact Visit Scotland for accommodation details.

-Visit The Shetland Times Bookshop: for books, maps, guides and gifts.
+Visit The Shetland Times Bookshop for books, maps, guides and gifts.